-New tax reform law reduces North Carolina corporate tax rate to 5% over 2 years and provides fiscally-responsible tax relief to all state taxpayers.
+New tax reform law reduces North Carolina corporate tax rate to 4% and provides fiscally-responsible tax relief to all state taxpayers.

 The new tax reform: